Artists 2025

 Lorie was born in Chatham, Ontario, Canada.
 She began her art career as a student at the University of Western Ontario.
 She transferred to the University of Waterloo where she obtained an Honour Bachelor of Fine Arts (studio specialization) and then went on to continue her education at the University of Windsor where she obtained a Bachelor of Education and her Ontario Teaching Certificate.

-Lorie taught art and history in Chatham-Kent for several years
+Lorie taught art and history in Chatham-Kent for several years until she began her family.

 She has been an active member in the art community in